The Mayor and the Coat of Arms

 In May each year, Havering Council elects a councillor to serve as Mayor for the municipal year, in which they Chair meetings of the Full Council and represent the Council at public events.

-The current Mayor is Councillor Michael Deon Burton.
+The current Mayor is Councillor John Mylod.

-The Deputy Mayor is Councillor John Mylod.
+The Deputy Mayor is Councillor Christine Vickery.

 The Mayor attends around 600 engagements throughout their year, from local fundraising and community events to representing Havering when meeting dignitaries.